y-sunflower/plotjs/docs/index.md

-# `plotjs`: bridge between static matplotlib and interactive
+# Bridge between static matplotlib and interactive storytelling
-storytelling

-`plotjs` is a proof of concept, inspired by [mpld3](https://github.com/mpld3/mpld3), to make matplotlib plots interactive (for the browser) with minimum user inputs.
+`plotjs` is a proof of concept to make matplotlib plots interactive (for the browser) with minimum user inputs.

 The goal is also to give users a large customization power.